Performance Medicine 12 min read

 When It Dominates

 The oxidative system is the primary energy source for all sustained activities beyond 2–3 minutes: distance running, cycling, swimming, hiking, rowing, daily movement, and even sitting at your desk (your brain is heavily dependent on aerobic metabolism).
-It's also the system responsible for recovery between high-intensity efforts.
+It is also the system responsible for recovery between high-intensity efforts.

 Training the Oxidative System